Schools in Mumbai to remain shut till December 31

 The city has conducted 17.22 lakh COVID-19 tests since February 3, 2020.
 According to the civic body, the number of recovered COVID-19 patients increased to 2,49,903, about 92 per cent of the tally, with 1,192more people getting discharged from hospitals in the last 24 hours.

-The number of active COVID-19 cases in the city hasdropped to 8,474 after removal of 2,671 duplicate and other town cases from the list during a reconciliation process, it
+The number of active COVID-19 cases in the city has dropped to 8,474 after removal of 2,671 duplicate and other town cases from the list during a reconciliation process, it

 said.